About the project

 The current stage of the project is focussed on designing a theoretical framework that can be applied to peacebuilding case studies, in order to better understand which factors are most instrumental in ensuring that the correct conditions are created for enhancing the impact and effectiveness of religious peacebuilding initiatives.

-Principal Investigator: Dr Mark Owen, Director of CRRP
+Principal Investigator: Prof. Mark Owen, Director of CRRP

 Co-Investigator: Prof. Anna King, Professor of Religious Studies and Social Anthropology